Owoscaw/uni_notes/discrete maths/term 2/Trees.md

 Given a connected graph $G$, construct a sequence of subgraphs by repeating the following:
 > Add in the least weight edge that does not cause a cycle

+This will eventually produce a spanning tree, since this algorithm preserves acyclicity and only terminates when it cannot add another edge without creating a cycle.
+This must mean that the graph is connected.
+We have that Kruskal's algorithm produces a connected graph that preserves acyclicity, so it must produce a tree.
+This tree must be spanning since the original graph $G$ was connected, so there are always enough edges to add that will not cause a cycle.